blu3bird/vfio-nvidia-hot-swap/README.md

 This guide describes how to set up GPU hot-swapping in a VFIO gaming setup.

-Goal: To be able to play games in your Windows VM and - while the VM is powered down - be able to play games in your Linux host.
+Goal: To be able to play games in your Windows VM and - while the VM is powered down - be able to play games in your Linux host utilizing that jucy dGPU of yours.
 Seamlessly.
 Without rebooting your PC or restarting the GUI.

 ## Bullet points
 - Linux will primarly use the iGPU